majianjia/QingStation/README.md

 - Versatile

 Today's digital sensors are easy to use.
-We can implements as much as possible as long as we got space on the PCB.
+We can implement plenty of them as possible as long as we have space on the PCB.

 ## Features and functions